Through the Blue

 — GOLDEN SAND —

 With far-reaching shallow waters to embolden any water-weary 2-year old, this is our top choice for the best child-friendly swimming.
-There’s only one bar to be found on the small arc of soft golden sand, and while its service at the time is nothing to rave about (to put generously), we thoroughly enjoyed its waters.
+There’s only one bar to be found on the small arc of soft golden sand, and while its service at the time was nothing to rave about (to put generously), the swimming was splendid.

 • The entrance to Golden beach, Andros, Greece